Plants, Pacific Northwest

-The B.C. coastal region boasts a large and diverse plant population.
+The Pacific Northwest boasts a large and diverse plant population.
 On the west coast, where it rains heavily, you will find plants that proliferate in wet conditions.
 On the southern tip of Vancouver Island, though, where little rain falls, you will discover species of desert-like plants, and even cacti.
 On the north coast, you will find plants that thrive under adverse light conditions along with wind and snow.

 Alpine areas on the coast are known for their stunning abundance of wild flowers, which in late spring/early summer, overwhelm the senses, and can take your breath away with their astonishing beauty.

 Algae are a group of simple & primitive organisms, most which can not carry out photosynthesis.
 While they contain chlorophyll, similar to land plant species, they do not possess true stems, roots & leaves – the structures that usually characterize ground vegetation.
 Green algae is found throughout the region.

 The B.C. coastal region is fortunate to have a large variety of wild, fruit bearing plants, vines and shrubs.
 Some are native, while others are troublesome & invasive.
 By learning to identify these fruits, you can enjoy food that’s healthy, and free for the taking!
 Most native fruits & berries are high in antioxidants, vitamins, and other nutrients….Start enjoying the benefits of eating them, soon.
 We harvest and freeze many of of the fruits.